Tell us about your assignment

 In the Vancouver style reference list, you should write author names using the following general format:

-• List the last name of the author(s) first, followed by their initials without spaces or periods.
+👤 Single Author List the last name followed by the initials, without spaces or periods.
+Smith J.

-1. If the author's name includes a suffix (e.g., Jr., Sr.), place the suffix after the initials.
+📄 Suffix If the author’s name includes a suffix (e.g., Jr., Sr.), place it after the initials.
+Smith JR.

 Keep in mind that the goal is to present the author names in a clear and consistent manner, making it easy for readers to identify and reference the sources.
 If you don’t get the material, simply type, ‘Write essay for me,’ and the citation trouble will be solved for good.